Harpsichords, spinets, virginals, clavichords, fortepianos, claviorgans

 Every instrument is individually hand-made using historical techniques of construction.
 The quest for quality, with perfection as the ultimate and unattainable goal, is the guiding principle of all my work.

-Every instrument is a unique creation whose craftsmanship is guaranteed to be authentic and comes with an unlimited warranty against construction defects.
+Every instrument is a unique creation whose craftsmanship is guaranteed to be authentic.

 The woods used are of only the finest quality (of european provenance), and are personally selected and milled from myself.